To Prove Four Color Theorem: Introduction

 \section{Introduction}

 An outerplanar graph~\cite{CH1967} is an undirected graph that can be drawn without edge crossing and whose vertices are on boundary of the drawing's unbounded or outer face.
 A graph is outerplanar if it is turned into a planar graph after adding a new vertex which connect all vertices in the graph.
 One method to recognize an outerplanar graph is to use its criterion: a graph is outerplanar if and only if it does not contain $K_4$ or $K_{2,3}$ minor~\cite{DR2000}.
 The decomposition method to test if every biconnected component is outerplanar~\cite{SM1979} can also be used.
+It has been proven that the book thickness of a graph is $\leq 1$ if and only if it is a outerplanar graph~\cite{BK1979}.
+For convenience, below we will call a book thickness 1 graph as book-1 graph.

 All the knowledge in literatures on coloring an outerplanar graph is that it can be colored with $3$ colors since its minimum vertex degree is no bigger than $2$~\cite{PS1986}.
 A simple iterative algorithm can output a $3$-color assignment which removes a degree $\leq 2$ vertex, then colors the remaining graph, at last restores the removed vertex with the unused color different from colors assigned to its neighbors.